aariani/Common_Bean_RNA-Seq_Coexpression_Network/Pipelines/README.md

                         	    The minimum percentage (in decimal) of dataset where a gene is expressed (Default: 0.6 i.e. 60/100) -o OUTFOLDER, --output OUTFOLDER
-                        	    The output folder of the PCC data
+                        	    The output folder of the PCC data (Default:Raw_PCC)